sjsamarth07/weave_neo4j/README.md

 Please run a Neo4j database locally.
 You can download Neo4j from https://neo4j.com/download-center/

 ### Note:
-Apologies for not using Airflow, I read this requirement in the very last moment, if it is a must requirement given an extra day I can implement the pipeline using airflow.
+- Apologies for not using Airflow, I read this requirement in the very last moment, if it is a must requirement given an extra day I can implement the pipeline using airflow.
+- Tried to implement relations between nodes, but it was hard to understand and connect the data.